pranavsricharan/instagram_downloader/readme.txt

 Instructions:
 #1 Run the main
-#2 Enter the instagram URL when prompted
+#2 Enter the instagram URL (enter profile URL to download all images/videos of an user) when prompted
 #3 Wait until the program fetches the image/video

 Note: